 Dr. Garlow says, “What’s most important here is that in those 25 percent of patients who experienced dramatic improvement their depression was completely gone.”

-For one of Dr. Garlow’s patients, a former police officer, diagnose at the young age of 18 with depression, and who had tried numerous depression medications without success.
-It was so bad, that before being connected with a Ketamine clinic, he had planned to commit suicide, but then he started to receive Ketamine treatments at UW Health, which has been a life saver.
-He is now on a maintenance dose every two-weeks.
+For one of Dr. Garlow’s patients, a former police officer, diagnosed at the young age of 18 with depression, and who had tried numerous depression medications without success it was so bad, that before being connected with a Ketamine clinic, he had planned to commit suicide, but then he started to receive Ketamine treatments at UW Health, which has been a lifesaver.
+He is now on a maintenance dose every two weeks.

-According to the Paul Hutson, the professor of pharmacy, the goal is to use psilocybin to reduce depression and anxiety in people with terminal cancer, yet another possible long term use of psychedelics.
+According to Paul Hutson, a professor of pharmacy, the goal is to use psilocybin to reduce depression and anxiety in people with terminal cancer, yet another possible use of psychedelics.

 A number of additional studies are underway or preparing to get underway.
 Psychedelics and their future role in medicine are on a path that has yet to be fully navigated.